gordbegli/rmp-for-spire/README.md

 ## Demo

-_Click the image below for a demo of the app._
+_Click the image below for to see a demo of the app._
 [![A demo of the app](https://img.youtube.com/vi/mkofrulGnyc/0.jpg)](https://www.youtube.com/watch?v=mkofrulGnyc)

 ## Installation (manual)